HowieSihanDong/HowieSihanDong/README.md

 <div align="center">
   <h3>
-    Data Science, Artificial Intelligence, and IT in @Unimelb 🎓   &nbsp;
+    Data Science🔢, Artificial Intelligence🧠, and IT💻 in @Unimelb 🎓   &nbsp;
   </h3>
 </div>